hifly81/ocp-meetup-rome/README.md

-### Order application - run on OpenShift ###
+## Order application ##

-A sample application showing how to send and receive events to/from kafka.
+A sample application showing how to send and receive events to/from kafka.<br>
 The application simulates the creation of an Order and a Shipment: <br>
  - an Order contains several OrderItem
  - a Shipment can be created only when all items beloging to an order are READY.